Operator splitting for dissipative delay equations: Order of convergence

-\end{theorem} For other abstract error estimates, see for example Jahnke and Lubich \cite{Jahnke-Lubich} or Farag\'{o} and Havasi \cite{Farago-Havasi1}. \begin{theorem} Assume that $B$ generates a linear contraction $C_0$-semigroup and that the linear operator $\Phi$ satisfies the condition $\ran \Phi \subset D(B)$.
-Then for $\tbinom{x}{f}\in D(\calG^2)$ the sequential splitting {is of first order}. \end{theorem}
+\begin{theorem} Assume that $B$ generates a linear contraction $C_0$-semigroup and that the linear operator $\Phi$ satisfies the condition $\ran \Phi \subset D(B)$.
+Then for $\tbinom{x}{f}\in D(\calG^2)$ the sequential splitting {is of first order}. \end{theorem} Here the symbol $\ran \Phi$ denotes the range of the operator $\Phi$. \begin{proof} To prove the desired estimate, we have to check the conditions in Hansen and Ostermann \cite[Theorem 3.1]{Hansen-Ostermann} for the operators